-Due to an invalid/improper mask being a copy of source image, we must compare all pixels between an image and its mask.
+Due to an improper (considered an invalid) mask being a copy of a source image, it's necessary to compare all pixels between the mask and the original source image.

-Note that before the 2.0 version's newer algorithm was implemented, pixels were filled with the color black if they were equal.
+Note: Previous to the introduction of a newer algorithm in version 2.0, pixels were filled with color black if they were equal.

-- Create an empty image 'Destination' with the same size as the original image and fill with the gray RGB (128,128,128) color.
+- An empty image 'Destination' is created with the same resolution as the original image and is filled with the gray color (RGB 128,128,128).

-- Fetch each pixel of the 'ForegroundImage' and use the same pixel indexes on the 'Mask' and 'Destination' images and then apply per-pixel operations:
+- Each pixel of the 'ForegroundImage' is fetched and the same is used on the pixel indexes belonging to the 'Mask' and 'Destination' images.
+It's now applied in per-pixel operations:

-- Apply bitwise AND between R, G and B pixel values of 'Mask' and 'Destination' and write into the destination.
+- It's applied bitwise, between the R, G and B pixel values of the 'Mask' and 'Destination' and written to the destination.

-- Calculate the alpha-channel value with a formula:
+- The alpha-channel value is calculated with the following formula:

 newAlpha = 255 - (Destination.Red + Destination.Green + Destination.Blue) / 3);

-- Set the alpha channel value for this pixel equal to 'newAlpha'
+- The alpha channel value for a pixel is equal to 'newAlpha'

-- Apply bitwise OR between R, G and B pixel values of 'ForegroundImage' and 'Target' and write them into the target without modification of the alpha-channel value.
+- It's either applied bitwise OR between the R, G and B pixel values of 'ForegroundImage' and 'Target' and written to the target without modification of the alpha-channel value.

-- Calculate the new alpha-channel value with formula:
+- The new alpha-channel value is now calculated with the formula:

 newAlpha += newAlpha + ((ForegroundImage.Red + ForegroundImage.Green + ForegroundImage.Blue) / 3);

-These operations would create a mask considered valid by PGE in comparison to an improper or broken specified source mask.
+These operations would result in a mask considered valid by PGE in comparison to an improper or broken source mask.